Combination cream containing a skin cancer drug and an immune booster. Fewer side effects and a shorter treatment course than other treatments.

 Keep all medicine out of the reach of children.

 Do not flush unused medications or pour down a sink or drain.
-Return any unused medicines to any other community pharmacy, especially if it is past the expiry date.
+Return any unused Efucal to Spot Check Clinic or a pharmacy, especially if it is past the expiry date.

 We prescribe Efucal only to patients who attend Spot Check Clinic in person and have a face-to-face consultation with our specialist skin cancer doctor.
 We do not send fluorouracil/calcipotriol or prescriptions for fluorouracil/calcipotriol to people who have not attended Spot Check Clinic.